bchauvet/gms/frontend/cypress/README.md

-# Cypress Tests for GMS Frontend
+# Cypress Tests for RMS Frontend

-This directory contains end-to-end tests for the GMS Frontend application using Cypress.
+This directory contains end-to-end tests for the RMS Frontend application using Cypress.

 ## Test Structure